Nu Boyana Film Studios: Ukrainian Refugees

-Nu Boyana Studios started a program to help refugees fleeing the war in Ukraine.
+Nu Boyana Studios started a program to help refugees fleeing the Russian invasion of Ukraine.
 They sent vehicles to pick up refugees crossing the Ukraine border to Moldova, and transported them to Bulgaria.
 Nu Boyana CEO Yariv Lerner said he put a call out that said, "To all those in need in the film industry, and if you're looking for work, we welcome you here."